+lcon Description

-- Tap once to capitalize the next letter you type.
-Double-tap for all caps. - Tap to go to the keyboard settings.
-Touch and hold to enter text by voice or access the Clip Tray. - Tap to enter a space. - Tap to create a new line.
+Tap once to capitalize the next letter you type.
+Double-tap for all caps.

+V Tap to enter text by voice.
+Touch and hold to access clip tray, and keyboard settings.

+Tap to enter a space.

+→ Tap to create a new line.

-Tap to delete the previous character.
+X Tap to delete the previous character.